AndyChwalik/megr2157-portfolio/docs/assignments/A05/index.md

 ## 2157 Students Only

 Design a link (Appendix E) that connects feature A to another cylindrical feature, such that the connection can hold using the same amount of force.
-The link is to be made from one of the three specified metals.
+The link is to be made from one of the three specified metals.<br>
-- The hole in the link that connects to feature A must be designed as a running/sliding fit
+- The hole in the link that connects to feature A must be designed as a running/sliding fit<br>
-- The hole in the link that connects to the 1-inch diameter shaft must be designed with light assembly pressure.
+- The hole in the link that connects to the 1-inch diameter shaft must be designed with light assembly pressure.<br>

 <p align="center">
     <img src="link_calculations.jpg" alt="link_calculations" height="75%" width="auto">